Ionian Revolt: Naxos campaign (499 BC)

 In the spring of 499 BC, Artaphernes readied the Persian force, and placed his cousin Megabates in command.
 He then sent ships on to Miletus, where the Ionian troops levied by Aristagoras embarked, and the force then set sail for Naxos.

 The expedition quickly descended into a debacle.
 Aristagoras fell out with Megabates on the journey towards Naxos, and Herodotus says that Megabates then sent messengers to Naxos, warning the Naxians of the force's intention.
 It is also possible, however, that this story was spread by Aristagoras after the event, by way of a justification for the subsequent failure of the campaign.
-At any rate, the Naxians were able to prepare properly for a siege, and the Persians arrived to a well-defended expedition.
+At any rate, the Naxians were able to prepare properly for a siege, and the Persians arrived to a well-defended city.
 The Persians laid siege to the Naxians for four months, but eventually they and Aristagoras both ran out of money.
 The force sailed back to the mainland without a victory.